 Should I Instagram/Facebook/Snapchat the performance so everyone knows I’m here?

-While we want everyone to know how wonderful we are and how excited you are to be there, we ask you to please keep your phones turned off during our performances.
+While we want everyone to know how wonderful we are and how excited you are to be there, we ask you to please keep your phones turned to silent or Airplane mode during our performances.
 The sound and light from mobile devices is very distracting for the players and other audience members.

-Photography and recording of the orchestra are also prohibited but you’re more than welcome to tell the world just how #awesome we are before and after the performance.
+Until recently, photography and recording of the orchestra was prohibited but now we allow photos before and after the performance as well as between pieces.
+However it's important to note there is still no flash photography.
+Then you’re more than welcome to tell the world just how #awesome we are after the performance.

 This movement is so peaceful…can I take a nap?